 Osteospermum care over winter | Summary

 Osteospermum or African daisies will survive even very cold winters with some proper preparation.
-Take care to add some general, all purpose fertilizer in spring and remove any old flowers.
+Add some general, all purpose fertilizer in spring and remove any old flowers.
 African daisies are one my favorite plants because they are so easy to grow they can survive drought when they are established and they can flower from late winter all the way to fall.

 I am an accredited practicing dietitian, experienced gardener and a dedicated cook.
 I love writing and sharing my experience so you can learn from my successes and mistakes.